We’re cruising again! This time we are cruising Norwegian Getaway.

 Cruise Cabin Upgrades

 There used to be an 800-number to call to get a great deal on a suite – so I’ve read.
-Customers in search of a sweet deal would call this said number and be quoted an amazing discount for a higher category room from what they originally booked.
+Customers searching for a sweet deal would call this number and be quoted a fantastic discount for a higher category room than they originally booked.

 The Haven on the Norwegian Getaway

-Our room was spacious, with modern decor, comfortable King bed and an ample amount of storage space.
+Our room was spacious, with modern decor, a comfortable King bed, and ample storage space.
 The Lavazza coffee machine in our suite was a dream come true for Hubby.
-We can’t wait to purchase one of our own.

 Our steward kept the room clean and was on top of everything.
 The concierge was always available and helpful.
 The crew throughout the entire ship was friendly and wonderful.
 No complaints.

-Tasty Itinerary: Food on the Getaway
+Tasty Itinerary: Food on the Norwegian Getaway

 The food, we thought, was great throughout.

-Bonus: You might be able to catch the cast members at Howl at the Moon and if you’re lucky they might even join in on the performance.
+Bonus: You might be able to catch the cast members at Howl at the Moon, and if you’re lucky, they might even join in on the performance.

-I’m sure I’m missing something as it was a full week.
-Even though it was a while ago, it was a pleasure to reminisce and write a summary of the great vacation hubby and I had.
+I’m sure I’m missing something, as it was a full week.
+Even though it was a while ago, it was a pleasure to reminisce and write a summary of the great vacation hubby, and I had

-Don’t forget to share the love on Pinterest:
+Share the tips & love on Pinterest: